How Data Analytics Can Refine Fashion Fulfilment Operations

 Sensors reside within materials handling equipment such as sortation systems, lift trucks or automated guided vehicles and can be used for location tracking, generating data on utilisation or help improve safety.

-Possibilities with predictive analytics
+Possibilities with predictive analytics in the Fashion industry

 In the process of digitalisation, fashion logistics companies will reach a certain level of digital maturity.
 At this point, with the data gathered and experience gained over time, they will be able to reach a predictive level where they start recognising patterns that the human eye would never detect.